 Success in expanding enrollment in health insurance through health care reform has resulted in decreased Health Safety Net utilization and payments.
 As compared to Uncompensated Care Pool fiscal 2007, Health Safety Net payments sustained a record drop through Health Safety Net fiscal 2008 (from \$661 million to \$396 million).
-However, recent economic conditions have caused demand in the Health Safety Net usage to increase from this level
+However, recent economic conditions have caused demand in the Health Safety Net usage to increase from this level.

-The current fiscal 2012 budget provides \$420 million in dedicated resources for the Health Safety Net, including \$320 million from hospital and insurer assessments, \$70 million from supplemental payments made by other sources and a \$30 million contribution from the General Fund.
+The fiscal 2013 budget provides \$420 million in dedicated resources for the Health Safety Net, including \$320 million from hospital and insurer assessments, \$70 million from supplemental payments made by other sources and a \$30 million contribution from the General Fund.
 The Division of Health Care Finance and Policy continues to monitor Health Safety Net service volume and costs, to update evolving trends relating to Trust Fund care demand.
-Projections will likely change as more data emerges regarding demand on the Health Safety Net, and a Health Safety Net shortfall of funding for fiscal 2012 of \$100 million to \$150 million is anticipated.
+Projections will likely change as more data emerges regarding demand on the Health Safety Net, and a Health Safety Net shortfall of funding for the Health Safety Net's fiscal year 2012 of \$130 million is anticipated.
 These projections are largely influenced by the current economic conditions and their impacts on the Health Safety Net.